Behaviour and learning agreement

 - Fire extinguishers and fire alarms must only be used during an emergency.
 Tampering with firefighting equipment is not only costly, but a waste of the emergency services resources and is a serious offence

-- Participants cannot invite external contacts to visit campus or attend off-campus events during the programme.
+- Participants cannot invite external contacts (including friends or family) to visit campus or attend off-campus events during the programme.

 5. Accommodation rules